GLOBAL MARKETS-Stocks up, bond yields fall as markets mull a Fed policy pause

 "I do not know when we will more or less be there," he said at an event in London.
 "But what I know is that when we are there we have to stay there and not come down too early."

-Both the euro EUR=EBS and yen JPY=EBS remained up on the day after the SNB's half-point hike.
+The euro EUR=EBSsoftened 0.2% after trading higher most of the session, while the yen JPY=EBS remained up on the day after the SNB's half-point hike.
 FRX/

 BRIGHT FUTURES